Part 1 – General

 1. Pipe:

 1. Steel pipe shall be manufactured in accordance with the requirements of AWWA C200.
-Steel used for manufacturing of pipe cylinders shall be one of the steels listed in AWWA C200.
+Steel used for manufacturing of pipe cylinders shall be one of the steels and grades listed in AWWA C200.

 2. Standard pipe laying lengths shall be a minimum of 40 feet with special lengths, field trim pieces and closure pieces as required by plan and profile for location of elbows, tees, reducers and other in-line fittings.

-1. Pipe shall be cement mortar lined in the shop by the centrifugal process in accordance with AWWA C205.
-Cement mortar lined pipe shall be braced as required to maintain roundness during shipping and handling and shall have ends capped prior to shipment.
-For pipe 14-inch nominal diameter and larger, the finished ID after lining shall be not less than the nominal size.
+1. Pipe shall be cement-mortar lined in the shop by the centrifugal process in accordance with AWWA C205.
+Cement-mortar lined pipe shall have ends capped prior to shipment.
+For pipe 14-inch nominal diameter and larger, the finished ID after lining shall be equal to the nominal pipe size.
 For pipe 12-inch nominal diameter and smaller, standard pipe sizes per ANSI B36.10 shall be furnished.

-2. (Use for Polyurethane coated pipe) Pipe shall be coated with polyurethane in accordance C222.
+1. (Use for Polyurethane coated pipe) Pipe shall be coated with polyurethane in accordance with AWWA C222.
 Coating thickness shall be a minimum of 25 mils.

-3. (Use for tape coated pipe) Pipe shall be coated with prefabricated multi-layer cold-applied polyethylene tape coatings in accordance with AWWA C214.
-The tape shall be two layers for a total thickness of the coating of 80 mils for pipe diameters over 54” and 50 mils for pipe diameters 54” and less.
-Specials shall be coated in accordance with AWWA C209 with two 30 mil layers for a total coating thickness of 60 mils minimum.
+2. (Use for tape coated pipe) Pipe shall be primed and coated with prefabricated multi-layer cold-applied polyethylene tape coatings in accordance with AWWA C214.
+The tape system shall be a total thickness of 50 mils for pipe diameters 54 inches and less and 80 mils for pipe diameters over 54 inches.
+Specials shall be primed and coated in accordance with AWWA C209 for a coating thickness of 30 mils minimum.

-4. (Use for mortar coated pipe) Pipe shall be coated with cement mortar in accordance with C205.
+3. (Use for mortar coated pipe) Pipe shall be coated with cement mortar in accordance with AWWA C205.
 Coating thickness shall be a minimum of ¾ inch.

 1. Fittings shall be fabricated in accordance with AWWA C200 Section 4 from pipe conforming to the above standards.
 Fittings fabricated from previously hydrostatically tested straight pipe shall require testing of only those welded seams that were not previously hydrostatically tested in the straight pipe.
 This testing shall be by the dye penetrant examination per ASTM E165 or magnetic particle examination in accordance with ASTM E709.
 Acceptance criteria shall be in accordance with ASME B&PV Code, Section VIII, Division 1, Appendix 8 for dye penetrant examination, and Appendix 6 for magnetic particle examination.